REALWorld Law

 A PE is taxed on capital gains or business profits arising from the disposal of real estate in the same way as a Portuguese corporate vehicle.

 Capital gains can be offset against other capital costs or losses.
-Only 50% of the capital gains need to be included in taxable income for IRC purposes if the sale proceeds from certain real estate assets are reinvested in the purchase of certain qualified assets.
+Only 50% of the capital gains are included in taxable income for IRC purposes if the sale proceeds from certain real estate assets are reinvested in the purchase of certain qualified assets.

 Real estate assets held by foreign investors directly without a permanent establishment in Portugal

-Capital gains or business profits from the sale of real estate are subject to IRC at a flat rate of 25% or IRS at progressive rates, applied over 50% of the gain.
+Capital gains or business profits from the sale of real estate are subject to IRC at a flat rate of 25% or IRS at progressive rates (in the latter case, applied over 50% of the gain).